ddcrpf/Turtle---Music-Streaming-Website-/README.md

 This was written as an initial learning project and the code is not clean.
 Feel free to make changes.

-I was supposed to make a web player for the also, but it is only partially completed.
+I was supposed to make a web player also, but it is only partially completed, still you can see it if you click on web player button on the website.